braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/advanced_use_cases/delayed_initialization.md

 {% endtabs %}

 {% alert note %}
 [Braze.prepareForDelayedInitialization(pushAutomation:)](https://braze-inc.github.io/braze-swift-sdk/documentation/brazekit/braze/preparefordelayedinitialization(pushautomation:)) takes an optional `pushAutomation` parameter that represents the automation configuration for push notifications.
-See [Braze.Configuration.Push.Automation](https://braze-inc.github.io/braze-swift-sdk/documentation/brazekit/braze/configuration-swift.class/push-swift.class/automation-swift.class) for more information.
-When this parameter is `nil`, all automation features are enabled except requesting authorization at launch.
+When [Braze.Configuration.Push.Automation](https://braze-inc.github.io/braze-swift-sdk/documentation/brazekit/braze/configuration-swift.class/push-swift.class/automation-swift.class) is `nil`, all automation features are enabled, other than requesting authorization at launch.
 {% endalert %}

 ### Step 2: Initializing the Braze SDK

-Once the SDK is prepared for delayed initialization, you can initialize the SDK asynchronously at a later time.
-The SDK will process all queued push notifications events once it is initialized.
+After you've prepared the SDK for delayed initialization, you can initialize the SDK asynchronously at any time in the future.
+Then the SDK will process all queued push notifications events originating from Braze.

-To do so, simply follow the standard initialization process described in the [Completing the integration]({{site.baseurl}}/developer_guide/platform_integration_guides/swift/initial_sdk_setup/completing_integration/) documentation page.
+To initialize the Braze SDK, follow the [standard Swift SDK initialization process]({{site.baseurl}}/developer_guide/platform_integration_guides/swift/initial_sdk_setup/completing_integration/).

 ## Considerations

-By using `Braze.prepareForDelayedInitialization(pushAutomation:)`, the SDK will automatically be configured to use the push notification automation features.
+By using `Braze.prepareForDelayedInitialization(pushAutomation:)`, you are configuring the SDK to automatically use push notification automation features.
 Any system delegate methods that handle push notifications will not be called for push notifications originating from Braze.

-Actions resulting from the user clicking on Braze push notifications will only be processed by the SDK once it is initialized.
-For instance, if the user clicks on a push notification that opens a deep link, the deep link will be opened only after the `Braze` instance is initialized.
+The SDK will only process a Braze push notification and the resulting action **after** the SDK is initialized.
+For example, if a user taps a push notification that opens a deep link, the deep link will only open after the `Braze` instance is initialized.

-If you need to perform additional processing on Braze push notifications, please refer to the [Subscribing to push notifications updates]({{site.baseurl}}/developer_guide/platform_integration_guides/swift/push_notifications/integration/#subscribing-to-push-notifications-updates).
-You must implement the subscription handler right after initializing the SDK to receive updates for push notifications that were previously enqueued.
+If you need to perform additional processing on Braze push notifications, see [Subscribing to push notifications updates]({{site.baseurl}}/developer_guide/platform_integration_guides/swift/push_notifications/integration/#subscribing-to-push-notifications-updates).
+Keep in mind, to receive updates for push notifications that were previously enqueued, you must implement the subscription handler directly after initializing the SDK.